watertree34/watertree34/README.md

 ### Hi, I'm Hayoung Noh 👋

 I want to develop online content for offline, and I want to make the world a better place through gamification technology.
-I can develop Game, VR, AR, Metaverse, Graphics project.
+I can develop Game, VR, AR, Metaverse, Graphics projects.
 I majored in Media Engineering and learned programming, graphics, computer sciences, media design, etc.
 Currently, I working as a Unity Client Developer in field of education.